BananaPuncher714/LethalQuantities/README.md

 ## Known Incompatibilities
 - LethalLevelLoader - Partial incompatibility with custom dungeon flows
   - LethalLevelLoader prevents this mod from being able to change custom dungeon flow rarities.
 While changing vanilla dungeon flow rarities works fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
 This is an issue with LethalLevelLoader.
-  - For developers:
-	- LethalQuantities uses the vanilla dungeon flow rarity array in SelectableLevel.
-This should be used when considering which dungeon flow to spawn.
-Any alternative is intrusive.
-- LethalLevelLoader moons - Potential incompatibility
-  - Due to how LethalLevelLoader encourages moon creators to add custom enemies and items, certain incomplete item and enemy types may not be detected by LethalQuantities and cause errors when loading into a level.
-  - For developers:
-	- `EnemyType`s and `Item`s should **contain everything a vanilla object is expected to contain**.
 - Moon price changing mods
   - If you modify moon prices with LethalQuantities, other mods may not be able to change the price correctly, or at all.
   - For developers: